END OF SUPPORT FOR WINDOWS SERVER 2008

 To determine if you’re affected, you’ll need to know if you are already running Windows Server 2008.
 If you have an IT service provider, we recommend you contact it to find out.

-Chances are, come 14 January 2020, you probably won’t notice any changes in your system immediately.
-Your server and applications may continue to run like they did on 13 January 2020.
-However, your application vendors, service providers and resellers will have likely dropped support for your applications on Windows Server 2008 (no technical support, patches or new features) and Microsoft won’t be releasing patches and updates other than Extended Security Updates.
+Chances are, come January 14th, 2020, you probably won’t notice any changes in your system immediately.
+Your server and applications may continue to run like they did on January 13th, 2020.
+However, your application vendors, service providers, and resellers will have likely dropped support for your applications on Windows Server 2008 (no technical support, patches, or new features) and Microsoft won’t be releasing patches and updates other than Extended Security Updates.

 From this point on, if you run into an issue with your IT that’s caused by Windows Server 2008, you’ll have a hard time finding a resolution other than doing an Emergency Upgrade of your operating system.
 Why is this so bad?
 See below.